 If you’ve been looking at buying a chronograph, you might have noticed that due to their added complexity, they often don’t come cheap.
 And while there are definitely quite a few reasonably priced entry-level chronographs like the Timex Weekender Chronograph, there aren’t as many great mid-tier options for those of you willing to stretch your budget a bit.

-With that said, I’ve spent many hours researching (both for my own personal collection and for this article) and compiling the best chronographs for a budget of $500.
+With that said, I’ve spent many hours researching, wearing, and testing the best chronographs under $500.

 The Bulova Lunar Pilot is a watch with tons of horological significance, having been worn to the moon by a NASA astronaut.